keep-network/tbtc-dapp/.github/ISSUE_TEMPLATE/other_issue.md

 ---
 name: General Issue
-about: Use this template for geenral issues.
+about: Use this template for general issues
 labels: bug
 ---